Infrared photodissociation spectroscopy: Instrumentation

 Photodissociation is used to detect electromagnetic activity of ions, compounds, and clusters when spectroscopy cannot be directly applied.
-Low concentrations of analyte can be one inhibiting factor to spectroscopy esp. in the gas phase.
-Mass spectrometers, time-of-flight and ion cyclotron resonance have been used to study hydrated ion clusters.
+Low concentration of analyte is usually the critical and inhibiting factor to measure absorption in the gas phase.
+Mass spectrometers, e.g., time-of-flight and ion cyclotron resonance, have been used to study hydrated ion clusters.
 Instruments are able to use ESI to effectively form hydrated ion clusters.
 Laser ablation and corona discharge have also been used to form ion clusters.
 Complexes are directed through a mass spectrometer where they are irradiated with infrared light, Nd:YAG laser.

 Application

 Infrared photodissociation spectroscopy maintains a powerful capability to study bond energies of coordination complexes.
 IRPD can measure varying bond energies of compounds, including dative bonds and coordination energies of molecular clusters.
 Structural information about analytes can acquired by using mass selectivity and interpreting fragmentation.
+The spectroscopic information usually resembles that of linear infrared spectra and can be used to obtain detailed structural information of gas-phase species, in case of metal complexes, insights into ligand coordination, bond activations and successive reactions can be obtained.